 3 tips on how to master high-value networking… and increase your wealth and the wealth of your connections in the process.

-My friends and colleagues refer to me as The Godfather.
+My friends and colleagues often refer to me as The Godfather.

 It’s partly because I’ve been around the online marketing world longer than almost everyone else.